KatarinaMihajlovic/MONFIT/README.md

 # MONFIT
-Multi-Omics Non-negative matrix tri-Factorization Integration of Time-series
+Multi-Omics Non-negative matrix tri-Factorization Integration of Time-series MONFIT uses NMTF to integrate multi-omics time-point-specific data of scRNA-seq, bulk proteomics, and bulk metabolomics measurements of disease and control samples from a time-series experiment with prior knowledge from molecular interaction networks in terms of PPI, metabolic-interaction (MI), genetic interaction (GI), and COEX, producing gene embeddings.
+Then, MONFIT holistically mines these embeddings across all time points to identify new disease-associated genes, by applying a new downstream method based on the concept introduced in Mihajlovic et al. [Link](https://doi.org/10.1038/s41598-024-61844-3), which states that those genes whose position changes the most between disease and control samples across all time points are disease-related.

 ## What can you find in this repository?
 This repository contains all data, scripts and results related to our recent work.
-In particular, you will find the Jupyter notebook [Tutorial.ipynb](https://github.com/KatarinaMihajlovic/MONFIT/blob/main/Tutorial.ipynb) contains the complete MONFIT pipeline for integrating molecular interaction networks with individual expression matrices, mining the resulting gene embedding spaces to get PD-related gene predictions, and computational methods for analyzing the gene predictions.
+In particular, you will find the Jupyter notebook [Tutorial.ipynb](https://github.com/KatarinaMihajlovic/MONFIT/blob/main/Tutorial.ipynb) contains the complete MONFIT pipeline and computational methods for analyzing the gene predictions.

 ### Additional Information
 In "Data/MolecularNetworks" directory: